 WASHINGTON (AP) — The White House circulated a proposal Tuesday that would authorize the U.S. military to fight Islamic State terrorists but assure Congress there would be no "enduring offensive combat" role, officials said.
 They said the ambiguous wording was designed to satisfy lawmakers with widely varying views on the need for ground operations.

 Sen. Bob Menendez, a Democrat, said President Barack Obama would seek authorization for the use of force that would expire after three years.
 It would end the approval for operations in Iraq that Congress passed in 2002.

 Menendez spoke with reporters after he and other Democratic senators met privately with top White House aides, on the eve of an anticipated formal request for legislation from the president.

 "Hopefully there will not be a significant delay in Congress acting," said White House press secretary Josh Earnest.

 The meetings unfolded against a fresh reminder of the threat posed by terrorists who occupy large areas of Syria and Iraq — the confirmed death of a 26-year-old American aid worker who had been held hostage by the group.

 Obama pledged to bring anyone responsible for Kayla Mueller's captivity and death to justice "no matter how long it takes."

 Of immediate concern was a legislative struggle — the search for a compromise that could satisfy Democrats who oppose the use of American ground forces in the fight against IS, and Republicans who favor at least leaving the possibility open.

 Menendez, in describing the White House's opaque formulation, said it remained subject to modification.
-"That's where the rub will be" as the White House tries to win approval for the legislation, he said.

 One influential Republican, Sen. John McCain of Arizona, said it was "bizarre" for Obama to be asking lawmakers to limit his own power as commander in chief.